 Cons

-The TD Fit Loan, which is TD Bank’s personal loan product offers flexible loan amounts of up to $50,000 that can be used for a variety of purposes, including financing a major purchase, home improvement projects or expensive car repairs.
-Taking into account the lender’s few fees, competitive starting APR and autopay rate discount, these loans can be ideal if you’re looking to consolidate high-interest credit card debt, as you could slash your APR by half, all while getting out of debt in five years or less.
+The TD Fit Loan, which is TD Bank’s personal loan product, offers flexible loan amounts of up to $50,000.
+Its loans can be used for a variety of purposes, including financing a major purchase, home improvement projects and expensive car repairs.
+Taking into account the lender’s few fees, competitive starting APR and autopay discount, a personal loan from TD Bank can be ideal if you qualify.

 The only two major drawbacks to keep in mind are that TD Bank’s loans require borrowers to have good to excellent credit and that the lender doesn’t service every state.